ShiResearchGroup/shiresearchgroup.github.io/_pages/research.md

 At the moment, we have three general research directions aimed at pushing the boundaries of discovery, design, and characterization of nanoporous materials and confined systems:<br>

-- **Physics-informed machine learning for materials discovery & design.** We develop advanced machine learning, materials informatics, and molecular simulation methods to accelerate computational nanoporous materials discovery and design for clean energy storage technologies (*e.g.*, battery and hydrogen storage) and chemical separation applications. <br>
+- **Physics-informed machine learning for materials discovery & design.** We develop advanced machine learning, materials informatics, and molecular simulation methods to accelerate computational nanoporous materials discovery and design for clean energy and chemical separation applications. <br>

-- **Next-gen experimental characterization platform for nanoporous materials.** We develop AI-guided theories and tools for experimental characterization of complex nanoporous materials, towards an enhanced material-computer interface.
+- **Next-gen experimental characterization platform for nanoporous materials.** We develop advanced theories and tools for experimental characterization of complex nanoporous materials.
 The ultimate goal is to enable efficient and interpretable materials discovery in self-driving lab and high-throughput experiments. <br>

-- **Computational and theoretical studies of confined phases and reactions.** We develop realistic statistical mechanical theories and molecular simulation methods to understand novel confined phase transitions and chemical reactions, with applications in nucleation, crystallization, drug delivery, and high-pressure nano-manufacturing of pharmaceutics. <br><br>
+- **Computational and theoretical studies of confined phases and reactions.** We develop realistic statistical mechanical theories and simulation methods to understand complex phase transitions and chemical reactions in confinement, with applications in crystallization, drug delivery, and nano-manufacturing of pharmaceutics. <br><br>

 *Currently, we are actively recruiting at multiple levels.
 Please see [Openings](https://shiresearchgroup.github.io/openings/) for more information.*